PawelLipski/git-machete-blog/blog.md

 ![tig output](tig.png)

-As the cherry on top, let's now assume somebody on the team says they need to merge the `change-table` branch as soon as possible and they can't wait for `adjust-reads-prec` and `block-cancel-order` to pass the review and get merged first.
+As the cherry on top, let's now assume somebody that we need to merge the `change-table` branch to `develop` as soon as possible and we can't wait for `adjust-reads-prec` and `block-cancel-order` to get merged first.
-You're not very willing to do so since the two mentioned upstream branches introduced some nice helpers that you later used in `change-table`... but you're basically left with no choice.
+Unfortunately, the two mentioned upstream branches introduced some nice helpers that you later used in `change-table`.
 To make the process as painless as possible, let's modify the definition file with `git ladder edit`:

 ```